wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 Internally, Salesforce uses Oracle RAC databases, which "log ships" every change instantaneously to another region for disaster-proof recovery.

-However, Salesforce does not provide a way for users to restore data from backups taken.
+However, Salesforce does not provide a way for users to restore data from backups it has taken.

-Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.

-If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.

-## RPO & RTO
+## TL;DR What is your Salesforce RPO & RTO?

 The IT industry-wide has names for recovery of data in case servers fail in enterprise data centers: